Operation Crossbow (film): Reception

 Operation Crossbow opened in the United States on 1 April 1965.
-The UK premiere was on 20 May 1965 at MGM's Empire Theatre, Leicester Square, London, where it was presented in 70mm (it was shown only in 35mm in the US).
-The film played a total of nineteen weeks in three West End cinemas over the next six months, highly unusual at the time for a non-roadshow presentation that had already started its general release (on 29 August).
+The UK premiere was on 20 May 1965 at MGM's Empire Theatre, Leicester Square, London, where it was presented in 70 mm (it was shown only in 35 mm in the US).
+The film played a total of 19 weeks in three West End cinemas over the next six months, highly unusual at the time for a nonroadshow presentation that had already started its general release (on 29 August).
 Operation Crossbow was one of the 13 most popular films in the UK in 1965.

-The New York Times designated Operation Crossbow a "critic's pick" by film reviewer Bosley Crowther, who wrote that the film "is a beauty that no action-mystery-spy movie fan should miss", "part fact and part fiction", and a "grandly engrossing and exciting melodrama of wartime espionage, done with stunning documentary touches in a tight, tense, heroic story line".Variety reviewers gave a similar evaluation, praising the "suspenseful war melodrama" that boasted ambitious production values but also commented that "what the Carlo Ponti production lacks primarily is a cohesive story line".
-A later review by Alun Evans reinforces the more prevalent view that a "starry cast add to the attractive vista but a tighter script would have been appreciated".
+The New York Times designated Operation Crossbow a "critic's pick" by film reviewer Bosley Crowther, who wrote that the film "is a beauty that no action-mystery-spy movie fan should miss", "part fact and part fiction", and a "grandly engrossing and exciting melodrama of wartime espionage, done with stunning documentary touches in a tight, tense, heroic story line".Variety reviewers gave a similar evaluation, praising the "suspenseful war melodrama" that boasted ambitious production values, but also commented that "what the Carlo Ponti production lacks primarily is a cohesive story line".
+A later review by Alun Evans reinforces the more prevalent view that a "starry cast add to the attractive vista, but a tighter script would have been appreciated".

-Stanley Kauffmann of The New Republic wrote "Michael Anderson, a capable director, has made a picture which there is no strenuous reason to see but which, if you do see it, is not boring.
+Stanley Kauffmann of The New Republic wrote, "Michael Anderson, a capable director, has made a picture which there is no strenuous reason to see but which, if you do see it, is not boring.

-Filmink called it "one of the best 'mission' films of the ‘60s, and should have been a bigger hit (although it did well, it just wasn’t Guns of Navarone) – maybe the story takes too long to get going."
+Filmink called it "one of the best 'mission' films of the '60s, and should have been a bigger hit (although it did well, it just wasn't Guns of Navarone) – maybe the story takes too long to get going".